The 2019 Annual Convention will be in Denver, CO

 Undergraduate and graduate students who are doing oral presentations may ask to be considered for ONE of the following awards.

-Psi Chi Student Award
+Psi Chi Student Awards

-Undergraduate Research Award
+RMPA Undergraduate Research Award

-RMPA selects up to 4 student oral presentations to receive either the RMPA Student Award or the RMPA Student Diversity Award.
-For these student awards, the first author on the presentation must be an undergraduate student, and no faculty authors are allowed.
+RMPA selects up to 4 student presentations to receive either the RMPA Student Award or the RMPA Student Diversity Award.
+For each of these student awards, the first author of the presentation must be an undergraduate student, and no faculty authors are allowed.
 Based on the information provided in the conference submission, student award finalists will be selected.
 These finalists must give their oral presentation during the special convention sessions set aside for RMPA award finalists in order to be considered for the award.
 Up to 2 of the 4 awards can be diversity awards, and the RMPA Diversity Council Chair determines which, if any, of the 4 awards will be Diversity Awards, based on the topic of the presentation.
-Award winners, based on the quality of their presentations at the conference, will be announced at RMPA’s business meeting on Saturday, April 14, and each winning submission will receive $250.
+Award winners, based on the quality of their presentations at the conference, will be announced at RMPA’s business meeting on Saturday, April 6, and each winning submission will receive $250.